emonhossainraihan/GraphQL/projects/hacker-news/README.md

 - Use Prisma Client in your application code to access your database.

 ## Wiring up GraphQL schema with Prisma Client

+- The GraphQL `context` resolver argument

+After every change you make to the data model, you need to migrate your database and then re-generate Prisma Client

+- npx prisma migrate save --name "add-user-model" --experimental
+- npx prisma migrate up --experimental
+- npx prisma generate